-No effect of sample size on ρ is observed for allocation schemes which allocate interviewers to at least two areas (Table 3).
-For $N^I = 2N^A$ scenarios ρ varies only from -
+No effect of sample size on ρ is observed for allocation schemes which allocate interviewers to at least two areas (Table 4).
+For Case 1 (Table 4, Row 1) the correlation varies across N, a mainly for $N^I = N^A$ scenarios Therefore, the effect of N on ρ is moderated by the number of higher-level units, or an unequal ratio of the two higher-level units, as well as the interviewer dispersion.